vbookshelf/Mammogram-Mass-Analyzer/README.md

 2- Use Faster-RCNN or Mask-RCNN to train the model.
 A simple Pytorch Mask-RCNN fine-tuning workflow is explained in this blog post by Eric Chen:<br>
 https://haochen23.github.io/2020/06/fine-tune-mask-rcnn-pytorch.html#.ZAc9TOxBzUJ

+3- Allow users to submit png and jpg images in addition to dicom files.